 Although this article is specific to fluffing your pillow, keeping your pillow clean and healthy is part of the entire process of a long, plump, pillow life.
 Some bamboo pillow directions state they are washable, and others are very specific about not washing.
 This conflict of information surrounding similar fill materials can be rather confusing.
 The general rule of thumb concerning memory foam of any sort is that it does not take to moisture very well over time.
 It will start to break down the cellular structure of the material and cause it to compress.
 Therefore, even if a pillow states it is washable, it is best to avoid doing so unless absolutely necessary.

 If you do have to wash it, be sure to follow the directions given on the pillow, and then you dry thoroughly – running it through a dry cycle multiple times until you are sure it is completely dry within and well plumped.
 If you live in a humid environment or are concerned about washing your pillow, we suggest the use of a pillow protector to keep your pillow fresh longer.

-You might want to check: Best Full Bamboo Sheets
+You may want to check out: Best Full Bamboo Sheets

 When you follow the above directions to keep your pillow fluffed regularly and take care to refresh and keep your pillow clean, you can expect a longer life of your pillow.
 This is especially important as often finding a pillow that works well for you can be a challenge and having to replace it is never a pleasant scenario to look forward to.